 I just want everyone to have a good time.

-The eggs are flax.
 I totally and completely love using flax eggs!
-They’re healthy, easy to use, _not_ eggs and the stuff I make with them always turns out great.
-Go flax eggs.
+They’re healthy, easy to use, and the stuff I make with them always turns out great.
+I used flax “eggs” in this recipe, but chia “eggs” or another vegan egg replacer would probably yield the same results.

 I know standard muffin recipes often call for 1/2 cup of oil, or something like that, but here I’m using two tablespoons (!) of coconut oil instead.
 And they’re still super moist and have a lovely crumb.
 One of the reasons I’m getting away with that little oil is pumpkin makes a nice natural fat substitute.
 Any time you bake with pumpkin you’re kind of baking with nature’s fat substitute.
 Sweet!